Autism Spectrum: The #1 Ultimate Mom Approved Transition Guide

-Students with special needs often have trouble with transitions, however.
+Students with special needs on the autism spectrum often have trouble with transitions, however.
 Security and safety lie within a structure and when changed even a little, change can make their foundation feel unstable.

 No worries though.
 Let’s look at some ways to make this transition from summertime to school time less scary and maybe more fun.

 Begin to work the upcoming change, be it big or small, into your daily conversation.
 Start early to allow a gradual acceptance of this new schedule.
 A big “talk” isn’t necessary here.
 Keep your discussion casual and light.
 Explain that a change is coming, and you fully believe he will handle it well.
 Emotions about the transition are expected and welcome.

 The unknown is scary.
 Take some of the fear away by practicing what will be new about this change.
 Let’s say this will be the first year in a school with lockers.
 Find out when you can go to the school and find his assigned locker.
 Try out the lock (tricky for most people!).
 Get a lock for the home that he can practice his new combination with and experience success.

 3. Write It

 Make it visible.
 Write his new schedule out on paper.
 Put it in a planner.
 Post it on a calendar.
 Create a computer schedule.
 Create post-it notes with reminders.
 I like to use a large wipe off calendar and markers.
 You can use colors, symbols, and write in special events and reminders.

 As the new event comes closer, make time adjustments early.
 Will the new schedule require waking up earlier?
 Will a favorite activity be affected by this change?
 Make slow changes early and gradually.
 Move bedtime back by a few minutes a week.
 Find a new time for the same favorite activity so that change isn’t felt as a loss.

 5. Generate excitement